neuhai/FairytaleQA_Dataset/README.md

 We provide two different categorizations for the FairytaleQA dataset:
  - **split by origin**, where the stories are categorized by their cultural origins
  - **split for training**, where the stories are split into train/test/val splits
+     - train split: 232 books with 8548 QA-pairs
+     - val split: 23 books with 1025 QA-pairs
+     - test split: 23 books with 1007 QA-pairs

 Each story has two corresponding files, ```[storyname]-story.csv``` contains the story content where each line is a story section defined by the education experts; and ```[storyname]-questions.csv``` contains experts-generated QA-pairs.